MartinSchobben/PAGES/README.md

-Besides wide format data the similarly named datasets with the suffix `_long` are used to generate, for example, multi-proxy stratigraphic plost for initial data exploraiton.
+Besides wide format data the similarly named datasets with the suffix `_long` are used to generate, for example, multi-proxy stratigraphic plots for initial data exploration.

 ``` r
 ggplot(data = bonenburg_long) +